liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 # Creating Mobile Apps that Use Liferay [](id=mobile-sdk-to-call-services-liferay-portal-6-2-dev-guide-en)

-The Liferay Mobile SDK is a framework that provides the means for your native mobile apps to easily consume Liferay core web services, Liferay utilities, and custom portlet web services.
-It wraps Liferay JSON web services, making them accessible for mobile apps.
-It takes care of authentication, makes [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) requests (synchronously or asynchronously), parses JSON results, and handles server-side exceptions, so you can concentrate on *using* the services in your app.
+The Liferay Mobile SDK is a way to streamline consuming Liferay core web services, Liferay utilities, and custom portlet web services.
+It wraps Liferay JSON web services, making them easy to call in native mobile apps.
+It takes care of authentication, makes [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) requests (synchronously or asynchronously), parses JSON results, and handles server-side exceptions so you can concentrate on *using* the services in your app.

 The Liferay Mobile SDK is compatible with Liferay Portal 6.2 and later.
 The Liferay Android SDK and Liferay iOS SDK are ready for you to download and